 Its milky white dial looks to be sand-blasted and is perfectly matched with blued steel hands and finely printed Roman numerals on the hours sub-dial and Arabic numerals on the minute track.

-The only thing that I do not really like here is the way the recessed hours and subsidiary seconds sub-dials remind me of Jaquet Droz’s signature figure-eight dials (check that Jaquet Droz Grande Seconde SWROUGE watch, for example.)
+The only thing that I do not really like here is the way the recessed hours and subsidiary seconds sub-dials remind me of Jaquet Droz’s signature figure-eight dials (like the Jaquet Droz Grande Seconde SWROUGE watch, for example.)

 Well, I am positive that the resemblance is purely unintentional.